It Ends Tonight

 In reality, nobody deserves to live.
 It's part of the naive belief that everybody is born somehow entitled to life.
 At that time my life was the sidewalk.
 Concrete split by years of abuse and weeds cuddling themselves in the wounds of the pavement.
 I lived under an overpass.
 Walls once painted with vibrant murals advertising the virtue of the city tainted by graffiti and bottom feeders who sleep under the canopy of empty promises.
 I was one of them.

 It was a weird feeling to be hated.
-For people to see me, smell me and think of me only as an eyesore.
+For people to see me, smell me, and think of me only as an eyesore.
 A symbol of everything that's wrong with this country.
 They didn't feel bad for thinking this way.
-In their minds I was living surrounded by trash and piss because I did this to myself.
+In their minds, I was living surrounded by trash and the stench of piss because I had done this to myself.
 That I must've spent all my money on drugs instead of rent.
-And although it wasnt true I could understand the assumption.
-My hair was thickly coated in grime, dirt making it appear with a stringy, darker brown hue than what it was years prior.
-I only had one jacket, a deep maroon practically fused to my skin as it barely fit anymore.
-Holes littered its exterior, revealing small spurts of my tanned skin.
-The area I was in was far from desolate.
-In reality I was only a couple miles from the bustling downtown of Miami.
-Large glass towers lifted bankers and lawyers up into the heavens.
-Billboards sparkled with skinny blonde girls wearing matching sets of spandex.
-Cars roar overhead, their force causing small rocks to deploy from the ceiling.
+And although it wasn’t true, I could understand the assumption.
+My dark brown hair was covered in grime.
+I only had one jacket, a deep maroon, practically fused to my skin as it barely fit anymore.
+Holes littered its exterior, revealing small patches of tanned skin.
+The area I was in, though, was far from desolate.
+In reality, I was only a couple miles from bustling downtown Miami, where large glass towers lifted bankers and lawyers to the heavens.
+In the downtown, billboards sparkled with skinny blondes wearing matching spandex sets.
+Cars roar overhead, their force causing small rocks to deploy from the overpass.

 It was a comforting sound.
 The highway brought back memories of sitting in the passenger of my dad’s car.
-Rubbing my fingers on the bumps of the seatbelt and peeking into the night, watching the harsh world simply flow by.
+Rubbing my fingers on the bumps of the seatbelt, and peeking into the night, watching the harsh world flow by.
 I wondered if I could get that feeling back.
 That warm sensation that even if I closed my eyes someone was looking out for me, that I'd be safe.
-On that day in particular a thought seeped into my mind.
-I wondered if closing my eyes and walking into the road could somehow bring me back to my dads car.
-Like the thrilling twist at the end of a movie, that it was all a horrible dream and to return to my true life I needed to end this one.
+On that day, in particular, a thought seeped into my mind.
+I wondered if closing my eyes and walking into the road could somehow bring me back to my dad’s car.
+Like the thrilling twist at the end of a movie, that it was all a horrible dream.
+But to return to my true life, I needed to end this one.

 Suddenly my feet were on the edge of the curb.
 Wobbling between the sidewalk and the road.
 I saw a car approaching.
 Headlights illuminated the shadow of the overpass.
 I felt his warmth in its gleam.
-His smile appears in my mind as one foot looms over the end.
+His smile appeared in my mind as one foot loomed over the edge.

 “You alright?”